How long should I wait before purchasing a monument?

 3. Slant markers - these stands typically 16 or so inches above the ground with the back of the stone straight vertical, and the front sloping at about a 45-degree angle.

 4. Traditional upright monument - these are typically a two-piece memorial consisting of the monument and a base that it is attached to, or a one-piece monument (called a monolith) with a portion of it buried into the ground.

 More and more people are choosing a mausoleum today than at any time before for remembering someone in a very special way.
 Mausoleums can be a building with stained glass windows and a bronze door (called a walk in a mausoleum).
 They can also be a smaller above ground building that has no windows or doors (called a crypt) where the person is entombed.
 You will find that if you choose to explore the option of a mausoleum, you will find that they are relatively affordable in today's market.

 How would you like to remember the person being memorialized?
 Did that person have a hobby, a favorite poem, or favorite place?
 Today's technology allows monuments to be shaped in any form.
 Techniques such as sandblasting, shaped carving, sculpture, and etching allow scenes and portraits to be placed directly on the memorial, thus enabling you to tell the story of your loved one's life.
 Your memorial artist is most experienced in helping you individualize your memorial.

 What other products can be added to the monument?

 There are many products to choose from, such as vases, candles, and photographs, to name a few.

 How much does a monument cost?

-Price depends upon the material and its quality, shape, size, design, lettering, and personalization of the monument.
+The price depends upon the material and its quality, shape, size, design, lettering, and personalization of the monument.
 Prices will range from a few hundred dollars to thousands of dollars, depending upon the various styles of memorials.
-The memorial artists at Watson Signs & Monuments can help you choose a memorial that remembers your loved one and fits your budget.
+The memorial artists at Watson Signs & Monuments can help you choose a monument that remembers your loved one and fits your budget.